comestime/MacOS_Settings/README.md

 ## set up auto-verilog
 copy .emacs to home directory, and copy Verilog-mode.el to ~/.emacs.d (if no such directory, make it)

+## .py[2-3]_kernel
+create new python 2/3 environments; activate the environment and deactivate environment